 You will prefer the Novation Circuit Tracks:

 - if you have external hardware synths that you would like to sequence via the Circuit and mix live with the Circuit generated sounds and effects.
-The Circuit Tracks has better MIDI and Analog clock sync options.
+The Circuit Tracks has better MIDI and Analog clock sync options, with analog sync ports and three 5 pins MIDI ports.

 - if you like sequencers with a Probability and Mutation function to create more interesting sequences (plus PolyRhythms or PolyMeters)